 - New Script - Creates a new script file and opens it for editing in the interface.

 - Open Script - Displays a file dialog box for loading an 010 Editor Script file (usually with file extension ".1sc").

 - Edit Script - If a script has been associated with the current file, the script is opened in the application for editing.
 If no script is associated with the current file, the last accessed script will be opened and if no script has been opened you will be asked to create a new script or open an existing script.
-Scripts can be associated with the current file by using the Run Script or the Run on File section of the File Bar above each editor.
+Scripts can be associated with the current file by using the Run Script menu option or the Run button in the top-right corner of the Script editor.
 See Running Templates and Scripts for more information.

 - (Installed Script List) - Displays a list of installed scripts sorted by category such as 'Randomize', 'IsASCII', 'MultiplePaste', 'SplitFile', and 'JoinFile'.
 Clicking on an item in this menu usually executes the script but can also be configured to load the script into the interface for editing.
 See Script Options for more information on adding scripts, changing script options, or using the default custom scripts.
 Scripts can also be installed using the Repository Dialog.

 - View Installed Scripts - Opens the Script Options dialog that can be used to add or customize scripts on the Installed Script List.

 - Script Repository - Displays the Repository Dialog which can be used to install Scripts other people have uploaded.
 Please consider uploading to the Repository any useful scripts you have developed.
 The Repository can also be accessed online at 'https://www.sweetscape.com/010editor/repository/'.